The Agile Dictionary is sponsored by Agile Learning Labs, and maintained by an amazing group of volunteers.

-In Scrum: Scrum does not specify testing methods, and testing is not a part of the Scrum framework.
-This said, most Scrum teams test, and within the Scrum framework, the product owner would be the appropriate person to define acceptance tests.
+In scrum: scrum does not specify testing methods, and testing is not a part of the scrum framework.
+This said, most scrum teams test, and within the scrum framework the product owner would be the appropriate person to define acceptance tests.

-The concept of acceptance testing exists in other engineering disciplines than software development, and is usually referred to as black-box testing.
+The concept of acceptance testing exists in engineering disciplines other than software development and is usually referred to as black-box testing.

-Agile methodologies arose in response to traditional, phase-driven “Waterfall” development method, which emphasizes top-down project management, “big design up front,” silos for architecture and design, coding, and testing, and extensive documentation.
+Agile methodologies arose in response to traditional, phase-driven “waterfall” development methods.
+Those emphasize top-down project management; “big design up front”; silos for architecture and design, coding, and testing; and extensive documentation.
 Agile methodologies share an emphasis on small teams delivering small increments of working software with great frequency while working in close collaboration with the customer and adapting to changing requirements.

 Although the agile mindset originated with software, it has since been used for non-software projects such as in manufacturing, support, and marketing.
 For example, see the discussion at Can You Use Agile Project Management for Non-Software Projects